Gustav Jahoda: Biography and career

-He was educated in Vienna, then subsequently in Paris and London.
-He studied sociology and psychology at London University before obtaining a lectureship in social psychology at the University of Manchester.
+and the level of social aspiration'.
+He then obtained a lectureship in social psychology at the University of Manchester.
 In 1952 he took up a post at the University College of the Gold Coast (now Ghana) in the Department of Sociology, where he carried out pioneering research into cross-cultural psychology.
+He then worked at the University of Glasgow for three years.

-In 1963, Gustav Jahoda was invited to set up a new psychology department in the University of Strathclyde, although he continued to make field trips to West Africa.
-He retired in 1985.
+In 1963, Gustav Jahoda was invited to set up a new psychology department in the University of Strathclyde.
+He recruited Heinz Rudolph Schaffer to assist him with this task.
+Despite his administrative responsibilities he continued to make field trips to West Africa.
+He retired in 1985 and was appointed Emeritus Professor but he continued to publish on both cultural psychology and the history of psychology.

+Research

 He published works on cross-cultural psychology, socio-cognitive development and history of the social sciences.
-He also published more than 200 articles.
+He published a series of books and more than 200 articles.

+Awards

 Jahoda was elected fellow of the British Academy in 1988 and fellow of the Royal Society of Edinburgh in 1993.

+Personal life

+He married Jean Buchanan, a social worker, in 1952.
+When they moved to Scotland they settled in Cardross, Argyll and Bute.
+They had four children, Andrew, Colin, Paul and Catherine.
+Jean died in 1991.
+He subsequently developed a new relationship with Andrea Jack, a teacher.
+He died in 2016.